our chick brooder set up

 Chick Brooder Bedding

-The pellets break apart and become super dusty after they have absorbed a certain amount of moisture, but by then it’s time to change them out anyway.
+The pellets break apart and become super dusty after they have absorbed a certain amount of moisture, so it’s best to scoop out the old pellets and place fresh ones in after a while.

 Chick Brooder Heating Plate